Nepal abandons LDC graduation plan

 Feb 19, 2018-

 Nepal has abandoned the plan of relying on the non-income criteria framed by the United Nations (UN) to graduate from the Least Developed Country (LDC) category, fearing the transition would significantly reduce the flow of foreign aid and deprive the country of other international support measures.
+Nepal’s intention was formally relayed by a delegation led by Bishnu Prasad Lamsal, secretary of the National Planning Commission (NPC), that recently visited the UN Headquarters in New York, the US.

 “We have decided not to graduate based on non-income criteria as our capacity needs to be enhanced in various areas,” NPC Vice Chairman Swarnim Wagle told journalists on Sunday.